Firmness: Varies (3 firmness options)

 |California King||$2,399||84” x 72”||13.5”||135 lbs.|

 This Brooklyn Bedding mattress ships free to the contiguous USA and Canada.
 Customers in Hawaii and Alaska are subject to an additional shipping fee.
 The Spartan ships directly from Brooklyn Bedding’s factory in Phoenix, Arizona, and most arrive within five to seven business days after they’re ordered.
 Keep in mind that shipping policies and timelines may vary if you purchase the Spartan from a third-party retailer, such as Amazon.
 Regardless of where you buy it, the mattress ships rolled and compressed as a bed-in-a-box.
 After unboxing, it may need to sit out for a day or two to allow the coil system and foam layers to fully expand.
 Any off-gassing odor should dissipate within a few days.
+The best online mattresses have similar shipping and unboxing processes.

 The Spartan is backed by Brooklyn Bedding’s 10-year warranty, which is the same for all Brooklyn Bedding mattress models.
 The warranty begins on the date you purchase the mattress and protects against defects in workmanship and materials, including splits, body impressions and sagging.